ImperialCollegeLondon/virtual_ecosystem/docs/source/data_recipes/CDS_toolbox_template.md

 ## Recommended data sets

-We recommend the following data sets to force the virtual rainforest microclimate
+We recommend the following data sets to force the Virtual Ecosystem microclimate
 simulations:

 * ERA5 / ERA5-Land